RuhollahTaghizadeh/Exam_Geo77_2025/README.md

 # Excercise

-## You can work either alone or in a group of four people
+## work individually

+## select one country and one soil property

+## main aim is to create a soil map

+## compile relevant materials in a PDF file and upload to ILIAS: e.g., histograms, correlations, accuracy assessments of two models, variable importance, soil map, one parageraph of conclusion

 # Introduction